dheero/OBF.github.io/wiki/Google_Summer_of_Code.md

 GSoC in previous years.

 -   [2014](Google_Summer_of_Code_2014 "wikilink") - 6 student projects
+-   Google Summer of Code 2013 - OBF not accepted, some Bio\* projects partnered with other organisations
 -   [2012](Google_Summer_of_Code_2012 "wikilink") - 5 student projects
 -   [2011](Google_Summer_of_Code_2011 "wikilink") - 6 student projects
 -   [2010](Google_Summer_of_Code_2010 "wikilink") - 6 student projects